ticklepoke/citi-team-18/README.md

 ### Secrets Security

-We can use Cloud Key Management Services or tools like Git-secret to limit access control and vulnerabilities.
+We can use Cloud Key Management Services or tools like Git-secret/Mozilla-SOPs to limit access control and vulnerabilities.

 ### GitOps and vulnerability Scanning

 We can implment vulnerability scanning within a continuous pipeline that will scan images to be deployed based on a set of rules, and reject pipeline jobs that are deemed as not secure.
+SonarQube is a popular tool to scan Docker images while JFrog is a recent SaaS specialising in hosting image registries.

 ![GitOps](./what-is-gitops.png)